The Man Who Gave Away His Island is now out in paperback and on Kindle too. Click here to buy.

 On Sale Now!

-The Man Who Gave Away His Island, A Life of John Lorne Campbell of Canna, by Ray Perman is available now on Birlinn.
-Click here to order your copy.
+The Man Who Gave Away His Island, A Life of John Lorne Campbell of Canna, by Ray Perman is now out of print on Birlinn but still available in paperback and hardback from Amazon… click here to order your copy.

 Follow The Canna Story